The top day trips from Athens to nearby islands

 Hydra island day trip from Athens

 Hydra is a peaceful island in the Saronic Gulf.
-If you want to spend memorable holidays in a cosmopolitan and original setting, Hydra is an excellent choice.
+If you want to spend memorable holidays in a cosmopolitan and idyllic setting, Hydra is an excellent choice.
 In Hydra, you can visit remote beaches such as Avlaki, walk among important historical sites and impressive mansions and attend concerts, artistic performances and cultural events.

 The beautiful town of Hydra